Dateline The Alligator Pear: November 2nd, 16:25

 The party must have been paid for weeks ago because all the stops were turned out.
 A full bar, lobster tails, sushi, fondue, steak tartare, champagne.
 Sometimes the best way to look prosperous is to look prosperous.
 The guests were high in no time.
 The future was unwritten, terrifying.
 All they had was tonight.

-Nursing only his second vodka and soda, the Thin Man scoped out the scene.
+Nursing his second vodka and soda, the thin man scoped out the scene.
 Anderson was not present, nor was Rink.
 The highest ranking Green Grouper seemed to be a regional vice-president called Lewis.
 It was he that gave the toast, “to a glorious future, the Green Group!”
 Salut.
 Lewis was in his early 40s, too young and too on the spot.
-The Thin Man needed someone older, someone with less to lose.
+The thin man needed someone older, someone with less to lose.

 Outside on the pool deck a group of three men had lit up cigars.
 This was surely against regulations, however a payment must have passed under the table, either that or tonight was one of those nights were regulations just weren’t in effect.
 Regulations are like that, even in Singapore.
 They are human created and human maintained.
 Or, in this case, not.

-Cigar smokers, mused the Thin Man.
+Cigar smokers, mused the thin man.
 Cigar smokers tend toward the genial and the venial.
 Toward the cynical and the amoral.
 Toward the reckless and the egotistical.
 In that moment, he loved cigar smokers.
 Cigar smokers were excellent.
-The only problem was he might have to have one too.
+The only issue was he might have to have one too.

 The third man, however, is of a different type.
 Also in his 60s, he wears a pale red sweater over a tieless pink shirt.
 He is handsome for his age, white hair adding a touch of distinction.
 He is slightly overweight but in a way that suggests ease not sloth.
-The Thin Man cages a cigar from brown jacket, lights it, and stares into the middle distance.
+The thin man cages a cigar from the brown jacket, lights it, and stares into the middle distance.
 A few puffs later he casually turns to the man in the red sweater.

 “Jack,” he says, “quite a view eh?”